leblocks/dotfiles/README.md

 ## TODOs
 * finish help
 * add dotfiles to PATH during bootstrap?
+* test neovim install on windows and linux
 * some day think of using scoop instead of choco

 ## Repository structure